 A person charged with involuntary manslaughter didn’t plan, show intent to kill, and had no malice against the victim.
 Despite intent, this lesser charge is classified as a homicide in most jurisdictions.
 These charges can include accidental deaths and those that occur through negligence.

-More Information on Capital Murder v.
-First-Degree Murder
+More Information on Capital Murder Versus First Degree Murder